FND/prepitaph/content/articles/typed_javascript.md

 ```

 The first two options make the compiler ingest JavaScript files, `noEmit`
-relegates it to be a mere type checker (because JavaScript already constitutes
+relegates it to be a mere type checker -- thus runtime code remains unaffected.
-executable source files; no transpiling required).
-Strictness is a matter of
-taste, but a good default for new projects.
+Strictness is a matter of taste, but a good default for new projects.

 With that in place, we might [invoke](page://articles/banishing-npm) the
 `typescript` package's compiler via `tsc --project ./tsconfig.json`.
 Of course